 Data collection & processing

-kept
+3ie has partnered with Neerman for baseline data collection in Rajasthan, West Bengal and Odisha.
+Enumerators will be trained to administer quantitative and qualitative survey instruments and will be required to inform respondents of 3ie’s confidentiality policies (i.de that all information shared will be anonymized and kept confidential) and that respondents are free to refuse or terminate interviews at any time.
+An additional consent form will be read to respondents before participating in the mental health modules, which could be triggering for some.
 Quality assurance

 We place great emphasis on the quality of data collection for this study including preparations for subsequent survey rounds.
 We are using the SurveyCTO mobile data collection platform, which contains several features and design options to facilitate collection of high-quality data with less effort.
 This section contains our proposals for quality-assurance (QA), and the SurveyCTO features that we will use to ensure high-quality data collection.